richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 1. **Daily mode** where EmrEtlRunner is run daily to process the last 24 hours worth of raw SnowPlow event logs ready
-2. **Catchup mode** where EmrEtlRunner is run across a "datespan" of multiple days to bring processing of the raw SnowPlow event logs up-to-date
+2. **Catchup mode** where EmrEtlRunner is run across a 'datespan' of multiple days to bring processing of the raw SnowPlow event logs up-to-date